-MINISTRY OF EDUCATION PRE-REQUISITE PATHWAY CHARTS
+MINISTRY OF EDUCATION

+PRE-REQUISITE PATHWAY CHARTS

-The information in this guide map out all the courses in each discipline and show the links between courses and the possible prerequisites for them.
+The charts contained in this link map out all the courses in each discipline and show the links between courses and the possible prerequisites for them.
 They do not attempt to depict all possible movements from course to course, but rather serve as a pathway planning tool.